 The Indiana University School of Medicine Department of Orthopaedic Surgery sponsors the Charles H. Turner Young Investigator Bone Research Award.
 Established in 2011 in honor of Charles H. Turner, MD, this travel award supports IU School of Medicine trainees at all levels to attend the Advances in Mineral Metabolism (AIMM) meeting each year, and the Sun Valley Meeting every two years.

 Trainees interested in presenting research at one of these conferences can apply here and should also include an abstract no longer than 500 words and a brief paragraph describing your interest in the award and how you believe it will advance your career development.
-Applications are due by midnight on Wednesday, December 12, 2018.
+Applications are accepted annually, deadlines will be posted when dates are determined.